-- We want to ensure the customer's perspective is represented when the application is tested: a focus on how the customer and/or end-users will use the software to achieve their business goals, rather than how they get a story signed-off. - We want to ensure that the testing is structured and prioritised so that the most important tests (from the customers perspective) are undertaken and not simply the easiest tests.
-A constant cost/benefit analysis of when to test, always considering the impact to the quality of the application versus the ability to add new functionality.
+- We want to ensure the customer's perspective is represented when the application is tested.
+A focus on how the customer and/or end-users will use the software to achieve their business goals, rather than how they get a story signed-off. - We want to ensure that the testing is structured and prioritised so that the most important tests (from the customers perspective) are undertaken and not the easiest to test and/or all tests ... so a constant cost/benefit analysis of when to test, always considering the impact to the quality of the application versus the ability to add new functionality.

-We need to ensure that someone on the customer team has testing experience and is prepared to take on the role of acceptance tester on the project.
+We need to ensure that someone on the customer team has testing training and is prepared to take on the role of acceptance tester on the project.

-We found acceptance testers as assistants to customers on almost all large standard contemporary XP projects.
+We found acceptance testers as assistants to Customers on almost all large standard contemporary XP projects.
 Real testers understand testing, are good at it, and take the customer's side!

 The role of acceptance tester may or may not be a full-time role on the project, but we have found that it tends to be a full-time and recognised role on the project team.
-It is essential the acceptance tester role is perceived both by themselves and by the rest of the team as belonging to the customer team, otherwise we can end up with technology-focused testing occurring, and no business-focused testing.
+It is essential the acceptance tester role is perceived both by themselves and by the rest of the team as belonging to the customer team, otherwise we can end-up back with programmer focused testing occurring.